 Our annual subscription rates are currently:

-£35 - British Isles members (postal address in the UK, Channel Islands, Isle of Man or Ireland) - this includes the affiliation fee for Mountaineering Scotland.
+£35 - Ordinary members (postal address in the UK, Channel Islands, Isle of Man or Ireland) - this includes the affiliation fee for Mountaineering Scotland.

-£22.50 - British Isles members who wish to pay for their Mountaineering Scotland affiliation fee by another route (such as through a different club).
+£22.50 - Ordinary members who wish to pay for their Mountaineering Scotland affiliation fee by another route (such as through a different club).

-£27 - Overseas Members (postal address outside the UK, Channel Islands, Isle of Man or Ireland).
+£27 - Overseas members (postal address outside the UK, Channel Islands, Isle of Man and Ireland).

 The full annual amount is payable on date of joining and then for each subsequent year by direct debit on 1st May.
 If you don't have a bank account in the UK and can't pay by direct debit, you may pay the initial and ongoing subscription by alternative means (see "how do I join?" below).